mmmuir/CL_DA2/README.md

 Open in Jupyter or a .ipynb reader in your favorite IDE and press "run all".
 Be sure to select the ipykernel installed in the venv set up for this project.

+## Explanation:

+Please see notebook's markdown and comments.
+This section will be expanded.